Thilo Kehrer

-Jan Thilo Kehrer (/de/; born 21 September 1996) is a German professional footballer who plays as a defender for club Monaco and the Germany national team.
+Jan Thilo Kehrer (/de/; born 21 September 1996) is a German professional footballer who plays as a defender for Eredivisie club Ajax, on loan from club Monaco, and the Germany national team.
 Mainly a centre-back, he can also play in either full-back position.

 Club career

 Schalke 04

 Kehrer is a graduate of Schalke 04.
 He made his Bundesliga debut on 6 February 2016 against VfL Wolfsburg in a 3–0 home win.
 He scored his first goal for the club on 1 April 2017 in the Revierderby against Borussia Dortmund at home, producing the equalizer in a 1–1 draw.

 On 5 May 2018 he scored twice as Schalke secured second place in the Bundesliga for the 2017–18 season and UEFA Champions League football for the 2018–19 season.

 Paris Saint-Germain

 On 16 August 2018, it was announced that Kehrer had been transferred to Ligue 1 club Paris Saint-Germain for €37 million.

 On 10 April 2019, Kehrer scored his first goal for Paris Saint-Germain, in a league match against Strasbourg that ended 2–2.
 He scored his second goal for the club in a 2–1 league win away to Nantes on 4 February 2020.
 On 24 July 2020, in the Coupe de France Final, Kehrer suffered an injury and was replaced by Colin Dagba.
 PSG went on to win the match 1–0.

 On 7 November 2020, Kehrer came off injured in a match against Rennes.
 He was set to miss three to four months of action due to an adductor injury.
 His recovery proved to be faster than expected, and he made his return to play as a substitute in a 3–1 win against Manchester United in the UEFA Champions League group stage on 2 December.